Parallel, relative minor, and harmonic minor Keys

-When you start digging into the relationship between major and minor keys, new terms appear, like relative keys, parallel keys, and harmonic minor keys.
+New terminology appears when you start digging into the relationship between keys, like parallel, relative minor, and harmonic minor keys.
 They sound similar enough, but they describe very different relationships.
 Getting these concepts into my noggin helped me be more intentional with my harmony and songwriting decisions.

 Parallel keys enable bold shifts; they share the same home note but speak different emotional dialects.